tuist/tuist-up/README.md

 errors bubbling up from underlying commands made users believe they were Tuist bugs, and therefore they added up to the triaging and maintenance work.

 This repository contains a Swift-powered CLI that provides the same functionality to ease the adoption of Tuist 2.0 for those users that were using `Setup.swift` with Tuist 1.x.
-Note that this tool uses a `tuist.toml` instead of a manifest written in Swift.
+Note that this tool uses a `tuist.json` instead of a manifest written in Swift.

 ### Plugins 2.0